parv-sachdeva/Biodiversity_App_Shiny/README.md

 This preprocessing ensures that the app is optimized and that the dataset is processed quickly.

 Note: Data for two countries (France and Spain) were excluded from the app since their sizes were larger than GitHub's file limit of 100MB.
+Apart from this all deformed data has been filtered out.

 ## Running the app locally